Info for

 • Automated machining companies

-• Clutch, brake and punch press control systems
+• Brake and punch press control systems

 Program Transfer, Degree Completion and Additional Credentials

-Durham College also offers degree completion opportunities with a number of Canadian and international institutions.
+If you decide to go to university during or after completing the electromechanical engineering technology program, Durham College offers degree completion opportunities with a number of Canadian and international institutions.
 Sample diploma-to-degree opportunities include:

 • Bachelor of Commerce (Honours) bridge – Ontario Tech University (Ontario Tech)